r-snell1/Capstone/agile/inventory-app-agile-plan.md

 - **Day 181 (Post-Sprint)**: Production-ready app, zero critical bugs.

 ## Instructions for Use
 - **Import into Agile Tools**: Convert backlog to Jira/Trello/Azure DevOps tasks, assigning stories to sprints (e.g., Sprint 1 = Day 1–14).
-- **Customize Timeline**: Map project days to your start date (e.g., Day 1 = project kickoff).
+- **Customize Timeline**: Map project days to your start date (post-May 22, 2025).
 181 days ≈ 36 weeks (9 months) with a 5-day workweek.
-- **Track Progress**: Use sprint plan for planning sessions, ensuring dependencies (e.g., backend before frontend) are met.
+- **Track Progress**: Use sprint plan and milestone table for planning and reviews, ensuring dependencies are met.

 ## Additional Notes